tremella/CV/README.md

-## Your Name
+## Jessica Brand

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what excites you about tech.
+I'm a London-based analyst and developer, and a future graduate of the March 2021 cohort of Makers Academy.
+I'm deeply excited by the collaborative nature and creative possibilities of tech.

-## Projects
+## Projects to date

 | Name                         | Description       | Tech/tools        |
 | ---------------------------- | ----------------- | ----------------- |